ese-msc/c-primer/troubleshooting.md

 This code will compile (in the absence of additonal compiler options) and run without question, however, after printing the 5 integers in `a` it will then print the next few bytes it finds in the program memory, as if they were an integer.

 Other common errors which might still compile include basic coding failings in logic, mathematics as well as mistakes like using a bare array name instead of accessing an element.
-Ulttimately, these are the programmer's responsiblity to test for and catch while writing the code.
+Ultimately, these are the programmer's responsiblity to test for and catch while writing the code.

 ## Summary